To Obtain a Library Card:

 Where Tinley Park Library Cards Are Accepted:

 Your library card will be honored at every public and most academic libraries in the RAILS library system.
 Borrowing privileges at other Illinois libraries (such as the Chicago Public Library) may be available.
 Please visit or call the library for their specific lending policies.

 Always present your library card when you wish to borrow an item.
 It is your personal identification and is NOT transferable.
 You are responsible for the safe return of all materials borrowed on your card.
 It is very important that you do not lend it or lose it.

 Patrons may borrow up to 100 items at a time.
-No more than 10 of these items may be VHS tapes, DVDs or Blu-Rays; and no more than 25 of the items may be CDs or audio books.
-No more than 5 of these items may be console games.
-Patrons may have no more than 50 reserves placed at any given time.
+No more than 10 of these items may be videos, no more than 25 of the items may be a combination of CDs or audio books, and no more than 5 of these items may be console games.
+Patrons may reserve up to 50 items at any given time.
 There is no cost to check out any of these materials.

 To Renew An Item:

 You may renew a TPPL item a maximum of two times.
 Note that materials may not be renewable if someone is waiting for them.
 Also, items borrowed from other libraries are sometimes limited to fewer renewals.
 Most renewals can be accomplished online or by phone.
 Materials borrowed from SWAN member libraries may be renewed online.
 For instructions on how to renew items online, as well as how to manage your SWAN account, stop by or print this tri-fold brochure.